-This is the eleventh installment in a 12-part series highlighting the environmental policy impacts of the Nicholas Institute for Environmental Policy Solutions over its first decade.
+This is the eleventh installment in a 12-part series highlighting the environmental policy impacts of the Nicholas Institute for Energy, Environment & Sustainability over its first decade.

 In 2007, North Carolina was facing a relentless drought resulting in mandatory statewide water restrictions.
 By the end of that year, all 100 counties were affected.

 The crisis renewed attention to the importance of an assured water supply in the state.
-At the request of the North Carolina General Assembly, Duke University’s Nicholas Institute for Environmental Policy Solutions co-led a study with the University of North Carolina examining ways to more effectively deal with water conflict, future scarcity and drought.
+At the request of the North Carolina General Assembly, Duke University’s Nicholas Institute for Energy, Environment & Sustainability co-led a study with the University of North Carolina examining ways to more effectively deal with water conflict, future scarcity and drought.
 The 59-page document detailed nine measures for the General Assembly to consider during the 2009 legislative session to ensure a secure water supply.
 Two of those recommendations would become law.

 In 2010, legislation was enacted that directed the Department of Environment and Natural Resources to develop hydrological models or water budgets for the 17 major river basins in the state and to determine the flows needed to maintain the ecological integrity of surface waters for the major river basins in the state.
 The legislation created a scientific advisory board to develop criteria for that task.